-COURSES ORDINARILY OFFERED HIST Q260, World War I Through History and Literature A study of World War I utilizing literature and images to explore the nature and impact of the war.
-The course will include visits to the In Flanders Fields Museum in Ypres, trenches on the Ypres battlefield, and the battlefield at Verdun.
-HIST G364, History of Belgium An exploration of Belgian history, society, and institutions enhanced by visits to important historical and cultural sites in Belgium.
-HIST Q270, The American Character An examination of European influence on the American character and vice versa.
-RELS O252, Catholicism A study of Catholicism with special emphasis on the Belgian and other European sites we visit.
-ORDINARY CLASS SCHEDULE 9 - 10:30 a.m.: American Character 10:40 a.m. - 12:10 p.m.: World War I 12:20 p.m. - 1:50 p.m.: History of Belgium (and additional field trips - to be scheduled) 2 - 3:30 p.m.: Catholicism FACULTY Bernard Cook, Ph.D., Distinguished Professor of History Emeritus; author of Belgium: A History.
-The Rev. Robert Gerlich, S.J., Ph.D., Associate Professor, Department of History David Moore, Ph.D., Rev. James J. Pillar, OMI, Distinguished Professor of History and Chair PROGRAM COSTS The program costs \$3,975.
+COURSES ORDINARILY OFFERED

+HIST Q260, World War I Through History and Literature

+A study of World War I utilizing literature and images to explore the nature and impact of the war.
+The course will include visits to the Flanders Fields Museum in Ypres, trenches on the Ypres battlefield, and the battlefield at Verdun.

+HIST G364, History of Belgium

+An exploration of Belgian history, society, and institutions enhanced by visits to important historical and cultural sites in Belgium.

+HIST Q270, The American Character

+An examination of European influence on the American character and vice versa.

+RELS O252, Catholicism

+A study of Catholicism with special emphasis on the Belgian and other European sites we visit.

+ORDINARY CLASS SCHEDULE

+9 - 10:30 a.m.: American Character

+10:40 a.m. - 12:10 p.m.: World War I

+12:20 p.m. - 1:50 p.m.: History of Belgium (and additional field trips - to be scheduled)

+2 - 3:30 p.m.: Catholicism

+FACULTY Bernard Cook, Ph.D., Provost Distinguished Professor of History; author of Belgium: A History and editor of Europe Since 1945: An Encyclopedia The Rev. Robert Gerlich, S.J., Ph.D., Associate Professor, Department of History David Moore, Ph.D., Rev. James J. Pillar, OMI, Distinguished Professor of History and Chair PROGRAM COSTS The program costs \$3,975.
 A non-refundable deposit of \$500 is due with the application.
 The remaining amount of \$3,475 is due by March 1 or when the student applies if after that date.
 Students can continue to apply as long as space is available and the payment schedule will be adjusted accordingly.
 After April 1, refunds (less the deposit) are made only if the student is able to find a replacement.
 After May 1, there is no refund.
 The \$3,975 covers room, two Loyola courses, five daylong bus trips, medical insurance, entrance fees, and a weekly allowance (a total of 200 Euros) to help defray food costs.
 Students will need money for food, entertainment, and optional travel.
 A "Loyola flight" will be identified for the New Orleans/Brussels round trip flight and a bus from Leuven will pick up and drop off students arriving and departing on that flight.
-All study abroad students must also pay the university study abroad fee of \$300, billed separately through Student Finance.
-ACADEMIC POLICIES Any student currently enrolled and in good standing at an accredited institution may register for the Belgium Program.
-Loyola's general academic policies apply to study abroad programs.
+All study abroad students must also pay the univeristy study abroad fee of \$300, billed separately through Student Finance.

+ACADEMIC POLICIES Loyola's general academic policies apply to study abroad programs.
 Because of the timeframe, students must attend all classes and trips in order to fulfill the requirements for the courses.
-Students must check with their academic department or university to determine that the credits and/ or grades will be accepted toward graduation requirements.
-PASSPORTS AND VISAS In order to attend the program, students must have valid up-to-date passports and any necessary visas.
+Students must check with their academic department or university to determine that the credits and/or grades will be accepted toward graduation requirements at their institution.
+Any student currently enrolled and in good standing at an acredited institution may register for the Belgium Program.
+PASSPORTS AND VISAS In order to attend the program, students must have a valid up-to-date passport and any necessary visas.
 U.S. citizens do not need visas for Belgium, but citizens of other countries may need one.
 It is up to all students not holding U.S. passports to check with the Belgian Embassy in Washington, D.C., about the necessary visas.
-PROGRAM HISTORY In 1993 Fr.
-David Boileau and Dr. Bernard Cook launched Loyola's Summer Program in Belgium, now the oldest continuously operating study abroad program at Loyola.
-Over the years, hundreds of Loyola students have participated in the program.
-Many have formed longterm friendships with Europeans, and all have won new international perspectives and experienced the challenges of living and managing in a foreign culture.
-It is for this reason that we are grateful to the many professors, Belgium contacts, and students who continue to make this program possible.